To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 Nearly everyone in Nigeria is busy with a variety of tasks.

-Because of that, we don’t have much time for registration.
+Because of that, we have little time for registration.

 In reality, we pay a price for sacrificing our tasks in order to complete our obligations.